 Jeremy Hinton is an eighth-generation Kentucky farmer and concerned with the EPA’s, “Waters of the US” legislation.
 He and his wife Joanna own Hinton’s Orchard and Farm Market in Hodgenville, Kentucky – the birthplace of Abraham Lincoln.
 “Our family came to LaRue County the same year that the Lincolns did, but we just stayed a lot longer,” he joked.

 Today, Hinton and his wife grow a wide variety of fruits and vegetables which they sell at their two retail markets – one on the farm and one in nearby Elizabethtown.
+They are able to grow this wide variety thanks to all their up-to-date equipment, which they procure from places like Costex so that they can efficiently grow and provide crops for their shops.
 They are also actively involved in agritourism, hosting school tours and festivals as well as building their own corn maze.
 And, as if he doesn’t already have enough to do, Hinton sells crop insurance to farmers in the area.
 He knows firsthand how policies emanating from Washington impact farmers and other small businesses in Kentucky.

 He believes that some of the policies of the previous administration if gone to fruition, “could have been very detrimental to our business and lots of others.”
 “There was a good bit of concern about the Waters of the US,” he said.
 Other policies, like the previous administration’s changes to worker protection standards, “could have been very difficult to implement on a farm like ours.”